Ghana Ports and Harbours Authority

 The Ghana Ports and Harbours Authority (GPHA) is the national port authority of Ghana.
 Between the 16th and 18th centuries foreign trade in the then Gold Coast was undertaken from about 40 landing points scattered around the Gold Coast.
 By the 1900s these had converged to six main ports of trade.
 From 1920 to the 1940s the transport witnessed its first revolution in the road and rail network which culminated in the construction of the Takoradi Port.
 Further road expansion and shifts in the direction of trade in the post independence era led to the construction of the Ghana's second port Tema Port, and Port of Tema, and the Fishing Harbour at Tema.
 GPHA main offices are in Tema, and Sekondi-Takoradi.
+GPHA is a member of the International Association of Ports and Harbours (IAPH).

 Ports and Harbours

 The Takoradi Harbour and Tema Harbour and ports serves Sekondi-Takoradi and Tema's role as manufacturing centers, and handles cargo in transshipment to and from bordering countries north of Ghana.
 The Golden Jubilee Terminal is a recently opened facility of the Tema port.